jayr-o1/university-specialization-recommendation-system/README.md

 The system offers multiple ways to interact with its functionality:

-1. **Enhanced CLI Mode**: `python run.py enhanced` - Interactive command-line interface for course recommendations based on skills
-2. **Faculty Advisor**: `python run.py faculty` - Tool for faculty members to identify skill development opportunities
+1. **Faculty Advisor**: `python run.py faculty` - Tool for faculty members to identify skill development opportunities
-3. **Teaching Advisor**: `python run.py faculty-teaching` - Tool for teachers to identify courses they can teach and skill gaps
+2. **Teaching Advisor**: `python run.py faculty-teaching` - Tool for teachers to identify courses they can teach and skill gaps
-4. **API Mode**: `python run.py api` - Starts an API server for programmatic access to recommendations
+3. **API Mode**: `python run.py api` - Starts an API server for programmatic access
-5. **Web Interface**: `python run.py web` - Starts a web application for user-friendly access
+4. **Web Interface**: `python run.py web` - Starts a web application for user-friendly access
-6. **Test Mode**: `python run.py test` - Runs the system with example input

 ## How It Works